How to Find Rest During the Newborn Days - Baby Chick

 Share

-Nothing is more amazing than the moment you see your baby’s face for the first time.
-The joy, excitement, and love that overcome you make it feel like you are literally on top of the world!
-It isn’t until you get home that the doubts, fear, and overwhelming feelings begin to kick in.
-Suddenly, you are responsible for this tiny, helpless being . . . who won’t sleep!
-You are feeling overwhelmed and exhausted.
-And you start to wonder how you will ever find rest during these seemingly endless newborn days.
+Nothing is more amazing than seeing your baby’s face for the first time.
+The joy, excitement, and love can feel overwhelming.
+But once you get home, doubts and exhaustion often set in fast.
+Suddenly, you are responsible for a tiny human who does not sleep much at all, and you may wonder how you will ever find rest during these long newborn days.

-Throughout my motherhood journey, I became very passionate about sleep and how it impacts a family’s well-being.
-My firstborn was 11 months old before he slept his first EVER 2-hour stretch.
-So I think it was fair to say that becoming obsessed with sleep was bound to happen during that time.
-To me, healthy sleep is not about perfection but balance.
+Throughout my motherhood journey, I became passionate about sleep and its impact on a family’s well-being.
+My firstborn was 11 months old before he slept his first two-hour stretch, so my interest in sleep came from lived experience, not theory.
+To me, healthy sleep is not about perfection, but balance.

-SPOILER: There is no such thing as perfect sleep!
+Spoiler alert: there is no such thing as perfect sleep during the newborn stage.

 1. Set Realistic Expectations